renovatebot/renovate/docs/usage/configuration-options.md

 This feature allows you to use Renovate's Dependency Dashboard to force approval of updates before they are created.

 By setting `dependencyDashboardApproval` to `true` in config (including within `packageRules`), you can tell Renovate to wait for your approval from the Dependency Dashboard before creating a branch/PR.
-You can approve a pending PR by ticking the checkbox in the Dependency Dashboard issue.
+You can approve a pending PR by selecting the checkbox in the Dependency Dashboard issue.

 <!-- prettier-ignore -->
 !!! tip